flkoch/training_planner/README.md

 Once everything is working, you should finalise the deployment by switching the debug flag in `setting.py` to false and entering the allowed hostname in the same field.
 Make sure everything turns up when restarting the machine.
 As a last word of caution keep in mind that this is potentially a public-facing server which should be secured accordingly, including regular security upgrades, limiting ssh-access, proper firewall configuration and SSL-certificates for transmitting passwords upon registration.

 ## First Use
 After setting up a new instance of this service you should log in with the superuser created from the commandline and supply as much additional information as you like.
-Then head to the groups section in the admin panel and create the following groups.
+The following groups are created automatically.
 ```
 Participant
 Active Participant